shwetacctech/Advance_CPP_Assignments/Cpp advance/Ass10/Readme.md

 ## **Usage**
 Nested containers enable the creation of complex data structures where a container holds elements, and those elements are themselves containers.
 They allow for flexible storage and organization of data by providing multiple levels of nesting.
-Common operations include adding, accessing, and manipulating elements in the nested containers. std::list<Point3D> Point_Normals::addListNormal(){
+/nCommon operations include adding, accessing, and manipulating elements in the nested containers. std::list<Point3D> Point_Normals::addListNormal(){
     std::list<Point3D> listpoints;
     PointList m = mTriangulation.normals();